jhipster/jhipster-guides/guides/05_updating_your_back-end.md

 [Spring Data JPA](https://spring.io/projects/spring-data-jpa) will deduce its associated query by parsing the method name, that means you do not have to implement anything else.

-Now, head to the `TicketResource.java` file and change the `getAllTickets` function so that it instead uses our new function.
+Now, head to the <walkthrough-editor-open-file filePath="BugTrackerJHipster/src/main/java/com/mycompany/bugtracker/web/rest/TicketResource.java" text="TicketResource.java"></walkthrough-editor-open-file> file and change the `getAllTickets` function so that it instead uses our new function.

 ```Java
 @GetMapping("/tickets")